Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 Prince Fredward loves to hide underneath the dining room table and wait for our cocker spaniel to pass him.
 When Jamie trots passed, Fredward will pounce and then dart away again.
 His eyes will get huge, too, when he darts off, as if he knows for sure that this time he'll get caught doing something naughty.
 My family and I die of laughter each time.
 Luckily for us, Jamie is mostly oblivious of what the cat likes to do to her.

-Beware: If your dog does not like the cat, or the cat's attentions, you'll probably see cat/dog fights.
+Beware: If your dog does not like the cat or the cat's attention, you'll probably see them scuffle.
 Another way of entertaining the cat is highly recommended if this is the case.

 9. Plastic Bags